How to Stop a Car From Stalling

 Stopping without pushing the clutch pedal down

-A common question asked by learner drivers is, why does car stall when slowing down?
+A common question asked by learner drivers is, why does a car stall when slowing down?
 There is a simple answer to this and again it is to do with the clutch pedal.
 To avoid stalling when slowing down, push the clutch pedal down completely, just before your vehicle becomes stationary.
 Failure to do so will result in the car stalling.
-Learner drivers during their initial driving lessons often forget to push the clutch pedal down when coming a stop and this leads to the engine cutting out..
+Learner drivers during their initial driving lessons often forget to push the clutch pedal down when coming to a stop and this leads to the engine cutting out.

 When travelling under 10 mph, push the clutch pedal down first, before pressing the brake pedal to bring the car to a stop.
 When travelling above 10 mph, gently press the brake pedal to slow the vehicle down first, before pushing the clutch pedal down and braking to come to a stop.